octetful/karmayoga/README.md

 # Karmayoga :calendar:

-Java library for Task Organization with a focus on humans :family: (not machines).
+Karmayoga is a java software for Task Organization with a focus on humans :family: (not machines).

+Originally started with the goal of building a simple Java library with an opinionated view of automatic human task organization as a fitting problem, the project aimed to solve daily planning using simple algorithm implementations.

+Currently, we plan to extend it to be a fully usable software, integrated with online Calendars, and with possible future UI extensions in scope.

+Please refer to the [ADR sections](./docs/adr/index.md) for details on changes to the architecture and major directions of the project.

 ### Status
 * Tests: [![CircleCI](https://circleci.com/gh/octetful/karmayoga/tree/master.svg?style=svg&circle-token=fe220cb4c9b12e2ecee443271b464bc80aa780d2)](https://circleci.com/gh/octetful/karmayoga/tree/master)